Kinnexus-AU/simulator/README.md

-# EMR template
+# Aged Care software simulator

 - [Docs](https://docs.emr.beda.software/Developers%20Guide/custom-emr-build)
 - [Beda EMR](https://github.com/beda-software/fhir-emr)

 ## Intro

-Beda EMR is designed to be a framework for building EHR and EMR solutions on top of it.
-This article describes how you can build your own custom version of Beda EMR suitable for your needs.

-We prepared [Beda EMR template](https://github.com/beda-software/emr-template) for quick project initialization.
-The template
+Aged Care software simulator is a part of kinnexus project.
+The goal of this simulator is demostarte integraiton between aged care software and kinnexust smart on FHIR application.

+This project
 - uses [vitejs](https://vitejs.dev/) and [yarn](https://yarnpkg.com/) for building frontend;
 - already includes all required dev dependencies;
 - includes [Beda EMR](https://github.com/beda-software/fhir-emr) as dependency so you could use containers, components, utils, etc. for you EMR;